arkency/posts/posts/2014-08-10-4-ssh-authentication-in-4-flavors.md

 ## Possible threats

 As I described before, the basic benefit of using SSH agents is to protect your private key without need to expose it anywhere.
 The weakest link is SSH agent itself.
 Any kind of implementation must provide some way that allows to make request from client, some kind of interface to interact with.
-It's usually done with UNIX socket file stored somewhere on your disk.
-Although it is heavily protected by the system, nothing can really prevent from `root` access, so if a `root` user change key agent, it has immediately granted necessary permissions.
-There's no method preventing `root` user from hijacking SSH agent socket, because he has a full access, so it may not be the best solution when system cannot be entirely trusted.
+It's usually done with UNIX socket accessible via file API.
+Although this socket is heavily protected by the system, nothing can really prevent from accessing it by `root`.
+Any key agent set by `root` has immediately granted necessary permissions so there's no method preventing `root` user from hijacking SSH agent socket.
+It may not be the best solution to connect with *Bar* server when *Foo* cannot be entirely trusted.

 ## Summary